- Government Digital Service

 The evaluation process needs to be fair, open and transparent.
 You must:

-- ask suppliers to provide information in the same format, whichever method you choose, eg give suppliers a template to fill in so that it’s easier for you to assess them
+- ask suppliers to provide information in the same format, whichever method you choose, for example give suppliers a template to fill in so that it’s easier for you to assess them

 - not look at any supplier responses until after the deadline

-- consider the logistics for each method, eg where the interview will happen or what equipment might be needed for a presentation
+- consider the logistics for each method, for example where the interview will happen or what equipment might be needed for a presentation

 - keep notes for all interviews, tests, scenarios and presentations